 + When and where do the workshops happen?

 While some workshops are run in our Redfern and Parramatta centres, most workshops run in schools and community organisations right across Sydney and Western Sydney.
-Most workshops run on weekdays between 8:30am-5pm, with the occasional workshop on weekends or in the early evening.
+Most workshops run on weekdays between 8:30am-5pm.
+There are currently almost no opportunities to volunteer on weekends or evenings.

 + Are there any formal qualifications I need?